 Then he was admitted to the Simultaneous Studies in Computer Science and Mathematics at the University of Warsaw.
 In the first year, together with Andrzej Gąsienica-Samek and Marcin Stefaniak, they advanced to the finals of ICPC, taking 6th place, which was the best result for the University of Warsaw in the history of its starts in these competitions.
-Complete success came two years later when Krzysztof Onak replaced Marcin Stefaniak, and in this line-up, the UW team won first place.
+Complete success came two years later in ICPC 2003 when Krzysztof Onak replaced Marcin Stefaniak, and in this line-up, the UW team won first place.

 Unfinished Ph.D. and Google

 From 2004 to 2007, Tomasz Czajka was a PhD student at Purdue University in West Lafayette, Indiana, USA, while conducting academic lectures on algorithms and data structures.
-He aroused interest in the ICPC competition among his students at that time, and for two seasons, he was the coach of the university representation, with the second time, in 2006, he managed to advance to the finals.
+He aroused interest in the ICPC competition among his students at that time.
+For two seasons, he was the coach of the university representation.
+With the second time, in 2006, he managed to advance to the finals.

 Components of success

-His professional career would not have been so successful, of course, had it not been for KFnrD, who cared for him when he attended elementary and high school, and the Olympics in Informatics, which opened his eyes to the world of algorithms.
-Thanks to it, he became involved in algorithmics for life, being a specialist in both Google and SpaceX, as well as C ++, which is popular, but rather very complex.
+His professional career would not have been so successful, of course, had it not been for KFnrD.
+Very important were the Olympics in Informatics, which opened his eyes to the world of algorithms.
+Thanks to it, he became involved in algorithmics for life, being a specialist in both Google and SpaceX.
+As well as C ++, which is popular, but rather very complex.
 Although it may soon be replaced by new languages such as Rust, Go, or D. Python, which he is teaching his son, is much better for learning programming.